8 Weekend Getaways from NYC

 Hasbrouck House

-Chris and I both absolutely love the Hudson Valley, and have been many so times, which you probably noticed if you read my places to visit in New York article.
+I have to warn you that I'm biased because Chris and I both absolutely love the Hudson Valley, and have been many so times, which you probably noticed if you already read my places to visit in New York article.

-For this weekend away, we went to Stone Ridge in the Catskills.
-Instantly I thought it was the most perfect spot for slowing down.
-We strolled through the Stone Ridge Historic District, spent the morning browsing local shops and galleries, then had a farm-to-table lunch at Hash.
-I had the falafel wrap ($13.50) with super fresh greens.
+In Stone Ridge we strolled through the Stone Ridge Historic District, then had an early farm-to-table lunch at Hash.
+I had the falafel wrap ($13.50) with super fresh greens which I recommend to you.

 In the afternoon, we explored nearby Mohonk Preserve ($15/day for hikers or $20/day for bikers).
-The trails and scenic overlooks gave us space to walk side by side, talk, and just enjoy the quiet beauty of nature.
+There are many scenic overlooks and nature is so beautiful.

-As evening approached, we checked into Hasbrouck House, easily one of my favorite spots in all of Hudson Valley for a romantic New York weekend getaway!
-I love the restored 18th-century (Dutch Colonial) stone mansion with century-old trees around a serene pond.
+As evening approached, we checked into Hasbrouck House, one of my favorite romantic weekend getaways from New York City.
+Why?
+I love the restored 18th-century (Dutch Colonial) stone mansion, and walking under ancient trees, and around the serene pond.
 I appreciated all the luxuries in our Classic Room for two days: Frette sheets, and a spa-like bathroom.
-Then there was the cedar sauna and cold plunge, and 100-year-old landmark pool which was super unique.
+Then there was the cedar sauna and cold plunge, and 100-year-old pool which was super unique.

 What I loved best: